sallbach/arpgtool/INSTALL.md

 - Optional, your can install [RPGUnit](http://rpgunit.sourceforge.net/ "RPGUnit") to test the installation.

 ## Install
-Create the physical source files on your IBM i.
+Create the physical source files on your IBM i (or modify and use the script putarpg.in).

     CRTSRCPF FILE(YOURLIB/ARPG_BUILD) RCDLEN(92)  TEXT('aRPGtool - Build sources')
     CRTSRCPF FILE(YOURLIB/ARPG_CLLE)  RCDLEN(92)  TEXT('aRPGtool - CL sources')